daniel-trevino/loginplify/README.md

 - [x] Change the cookie name to `loginplify-token`
 - [x] Support SSR
 - [ ] Better way to initialize the endpoint just once in the application
+- [ ] Support to modify all strings on the application
+- [ ] Support for localization

 ## Folder structure and development